HendraKae/laravel-practice-3/README.md

 ## How to use this project

 This website is a Frontend project developed using Laravel 11 and SASS.
-With Blade and SCSS, the website contains hero sections, benefits, how it works, productivity, User words, price, downloads, footer.
+With Blade and SCSS, the website contains hero sections, benefits, how it works, productivity, User words, pricing, downloads, footer and there is also a dashboard section.
 This website is a test from FE.

 Here are a few tips on how to use this project :